Gulfstream Aerospace

 Reduction in unnecessary tablet retrievals with wearable companion

 "The hardest part of my job isn't managing passengers — it's managing information.
-I need to know what's happening in the whole cabin at once, not walk to a panel in the galley."
+I need to know what's happening in the whole cabin at once."

 — Cabin Crew Participant, Contextual Inquiry Study 1